waltligon/orangefs/doc/design/storage-interface.md

 information.
 There are several goals and ideas that we should keep in mind when discussing this interface:

   - **Multiple storage instances**: This interface is intended to hide the use of multiple storage instances for storage of data.
 This data can be roughly categorized into two types, bytestream and keyval spaces, which are described in further detail below.

   - **Contiguous and noncontiguous data access**: The first cut of this interface will probably only handle contiguous data access.
 However, we would like to also support some form of noncontiguous access.
-We think that this will be done through list I/O type operations, as we don't necessarily want anything more complicated at this level.
+We think that this will be done through list I/O type operations, as we don’t necessarily want anything more complicated at this level.

   - **Metadata storage**: This interface will be used as a building block for storing metadata in addition to file data.
 This includes extended metadata.

   - **Nonblocking semantics**: This interface will be completely nonblocking for both file data and metadata operations.
 The usual argument for scalability and flexible interaction with other I/O devices applies here.
 We should try to provide this functionality